 For convenience, it’s a good idea to buy an adapter hose for your stove.
 This adapter enables you to switch from canisters to tanks depending on how long you are camping.

 There are two considerations to look for in an adapter hose.
 One is length; a good hose length is at least 5 feet (1.52 meters).
 Ease of use is the second consideration because different brands use different hoses.
 Each brand has different knob sizes for screwing on and off, while others with big plastic grips.
-The latter are the best because it the process quick and painless.
+The latter are the best because the process is quick and painless.

 Known as the bastard fuel in popular culture, due to it burning dirty.
 N-butane does have many pros such as; it’s cheap to buy, ignites in an instant and is very light.
 In the event you are winter camping don’t use this fuel type.
 It has the highest boiling point and the lowest vapor pressure.
-This LPG is more suited for backpackers or using it for small lighters and torches.
+This LPG is more suited for backcountry hikers or using it for small lighters and torches.

 Liquid Fuel For Outdoor Stoves